 A large number of people in rural areas lack access to formal financial services to support their consumption and income-generating activities.
 In the absence of formal financial service providers, these people are compelled to rely upon informal and high-cost financial sources.
 Many banks and financial institutions still see brick-and-mortar (physical) presence as the only way expand their network.
 And they are reluctant to expand in rural areas due to poor infrastructure and high cost of operations among other challenges.
 The use of Alternate Delivery Channels such as Branchless Banking (BLB), which is best suited to increase outreach in a cost-effective manner, is still low among financial institutions.
 With this gap, the contribution of a large rural population to the economy and the potential of the region as a whole, is left untapped.

-Everest Bank Limited (EBL), with UKaid Sakchyam’s support, intends to reach out to the unbanked communities in remote areas with various value-added services with the adoption of technology.
-EBL will increase banking channels to unbanked/low-banked people to inculcate a banking habit through Agent Banking (BLBs) by collecting deposits and fulfilling the financial needs of individuals, agricultural cooperatives and MSMEs by providing loans.
-To meet this objective, EBL will focus on taking financial services to rural areas under this SEBA Project.
-The agents will be equipped with tablet devices to execute transactions.
+Everest Bank Limited (EBL), with UKaid Sakchyam Access to Finance Programme’s (Sakchyam’s) support, intends to reach out to the unbanked communities in remote areas with various value-added services with the adoption of technology.
+EBL has increased banking channels to unbanked/low-banked people to inculcate a banking habit through Agent Banking (BLBs) by collecting deposits and fulfilling the financial needs of individuals, agricultural cooperatives and Micro, Small & Medium Enterprises (MSMEs) by providing loans.
+To meet this objective, EBL has focused on taking financial services to rural areas under this SEBA Project where the agents are equipped with tablet devices to execute transactions.

-The project targets major districts of far-western, mid-western and western regions in a phase-wise manner.
-With the establishment of all 50 BLBs, the socially and economically marginalised people will have improved access to banking channels which will help improve their economic status and quality of life.
+The project targets major districts of Karnali and Province 5 & 7.
+With the establishment the BLBs, the socially and economically marginalised people now have improved access to banking channels which has helped improve their economic status and quality of life.
 Agri-businesses in villages are predominantly carried out by women, economically marginalized people – such as Tharus, Dalits, Janajatis and other disadvantaged groups.
-Access to financial services from EBL is expected to contribute to improvement in their economic status.
+Access to financial services from EBL has contributed to the improvement in their economic status.